lino-framework/eidreader/docs/usage.rst

 .. envvar:: PYKCS11LIB

   The name of the PyKCS11 library to load.
+You usually don't need to set it because the script then uses a standard name (which depends on your operating system).